 Things to Do

 There is plenty to do in the Dry Tortugas.
 The most common activity is snorkeling.
-This is the absolute best snorkeling around Key West, with the coral reef just feet from the shores of the isles.
-Other things to do in the Tortugas include camping, bird-watching, swimming, going on a guided tour of Fort Jefferson, or simply enjoying the beauty and magic of this unique island chain.
+This is the absolute best snorkeling around Key West, with the coral reef is just feet from the shores of the isles.
+Other things to do in the Tortugas include bird-watching, swimming, fishing, going on a guided tour of Fort Jefferson, or simply enjoying the beauty and magic of this unique island chain.